sa1f/quickshop/README.md

 This folder contains the server which serves the frontend view of the block chain.
 Quick summary:

-* Reads data from /blocks endpoint, and renders a webpage in the Express Framework using the Pug View.
+* Reads data from /blocks endpoint, and renders a webpage in the Express Framework using the Pug View Engine.
+* The server code itself for GET requests, data parsing, and (legacy) DB connections are in block_chain_server.js
-* The html code is dynamically rendered in the Views folder, in the file called pugprac
+* The html code is dynamically rendered in the Views folder, in the file called blockchain.pug
+* Contact.pug and Welcome.pug are the contact information and welcome html files rendered when users click the other links.
+* Search_or_Reset is legacy code that is no longer called
 * The CSS and JS scripts are linked to the Pug file in the scripts folder
 * Uses Ngrok to forward requests from my home router to the port